makersacademy/inject-challenge/README.md

 Inject Challenge (Rubyist Badge)
 ================

-Instructions - LEO FORK FOR THE WIN
+Instructions - LEO FORK FOR THE WIN :fu:
 -------

 * Challenge time: Friday, the entire day + the weekend if you need it